19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Polish Lowland Sheepdog

-He can be a good apartment dog breed while he goes out to exercise regularly and while he has some work to do.
+He can be a good apartment dog as long as he gets out to exercise regularly and has a job to do.

 14. Portuguese Water Dog